 ACE considers all highly liquid investments with an original maturity of three months or less at the date of purchase to be cash equivalents.
-At March 31, 2021 and 2020, cash equivalents consisted of a money market mutual fund.
+ACE had no cash equivalents at March 31, 2022.
+At March 31, 2021 cash equivalents consisted of a money market mutual fund.